Embrace Spring with Hellebore: A Guide to Growing Lenten Roses

 How to Grow Helleborus

-Hellebores perform best in woodland-like settings with plenty of organic matter.
-These deer-resistant perennials are low-maintenance and require very little care once established.
-They are evergreen, except in the coldest conditions.
+Hellebores thrive best in woodland-like settings abundant in organic matter.
+These deer-resistant perennials demand minimal maintenance and need little care once established.
+They remain evergreen except in the coldest conditions.

 • Add compost to ensure excellent drainage.

-• Keep evenly moist and provide supplemental water during dry conditions.
+• Maintain even moisture and provide supplemental water during dry conditions.

-• Don’t plant too deep as this can limit flowering.
+• Avoid planting too deep as it can limit flowering.

-• In early spring, clear the old or damaged foliage when fresh growth appears.
+• In early spring, remove old or damaged foliage when fresh growth appears.

 • If desired, divide plants in the fall.